-- The PowerPoint presentation is the core element of this material box as it provides the lecturer with a means to introduce the SDGs and SDG7 to his/her students.
-In combination with the handbook, it guides the way. - Handbook for Module 3 on SDG 5: this material provides added information to the PPT and is set up with the same chronology.
-The Handbook contains all necessary information, alongside the exercises. - Supplementary Reading - Case Studies for student (group) work/presentations.
+- The PowerPoint presentation is the core element of this material box as it provides the lecturer with a means to introduce the SDGs and SDG 14 to his/her students.
+In combination with the handbook, it guides the way. - Handbook for Module 8 on SDG 14: this material provides added information to the PPT and is set up with the same chronology.
+The Handbook contains all necessary information, alongside the exercises. - Supplementary Reading - Case Studies for student (group) work/presentations - Extra links for visualizing data on the SDG(s).